leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check G α Nat  -- Type
 ```

-Indeed, we have already seen an example of a function of type
+Indeed, you have already seen an example of a function of type
 ``Type → Type → Type``, namely, the Cartesian product.

 ```lean